apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 Well... why not just save the seeds so you can reproduce `z`?
 There are a bunch of seeds laying around.
 Why don't we just use them to reconstruct the momentum buffer every step?
 If we're cranking up the batch size, isn't this actually pretty cheap?
 An optimizer update is basically load+store.
 May as well do some math at the same time.

 It's also already pretty cheap in terms of memory because we're probably optimizing LoRA parameters anyway.
 But it's worth noting that this is possible.

+It's also probably possible to do super-low communication distributed training this way.
+Seeing as all that needs to be communicated is seeds and projected grads.

+### Async Pipeline Parallelism Without Bubbles

+PP has bubbles because of backprop, we do not do backprop.

+Async works when the policy does not change so much with each step.
+We probably want to set the LR super low.

+TODO

+### ZO MoE

+I don't have any great ideas for this yet.
+It's worth noting that:

+1. ZO eliminates the need for differentiable routing
+2. Reducing the number of trainable parameters improves the noise estimate
+3. Reducing the number of samples that flow through a part of the model increases

+This seems like a problem for later.
+If anyone has any good non-differentiable routing ideas let me know, but the router being trainable is a feature rather than a bug IMO.

+Some kind of sparsity is probably optimal.
+Writing the kernels for this has gotta SUCK though.
+Normal MoE kernels are hard enough.

+### Codebase

 ## Why now?